camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/migration-readiness.md

 Given Java Delegates and the workflow engine are embedded as a library, projects can do dirty hacks in their code.
 Casting to implementation classes?
 No problem.
 Using a ThreadLocal or trusting a specific transaction manager implementation?
 Yeah, possible.
 Calling complex Spring beans hidden behind a simple JUEL (Java Unified Expression Language) expression?
 Well, you guessed it — doable!

 Those hacks are the real showstoppers for migration, as they simply cannot be migrated to Camunda Platform 8.
-In fact, [Camunda 8 increased isolation intentionally](https://blog.bernd-ruecker.com/moving-from-embedded-to-remote-workflow-engines-8472992cc371).
+In fact, [Camunda Platform 8 increased isolation intentionally](https://blog.bernd-ruecker.com/moving-from-embedded-to-remote-workflow-engines-8472992cc371).

 Concentrate on what a Java Delegate is intended to do: